-If you see people wearing blue during the month of March, they may not simply be expressing a color preference.
+If you see people wearing blue during March, they may not simply be expressing a color preference.
 They may be participating in Colon Cancer Awareness Month.
-Started in 2000, the annual event is designed to promote colon cancer screening, which has been shown to scientifically save lives.
+Started in 2000, the annual event aims to promote colon cancer screening, which can save lives.

 Colon cancer is one of the most preventable cancers in the country, but only if caught early enough for treatment.
 Make an appointment with our New York City Gastroenterologists to schedule your colonoscopy.

 Colon cancer forms within the gastrointestinal tract part known as the large intestine, particularly within the fluids and mucus cells.
 It’s the third most commonly diagnosed cancer in the U.S. According to the Siteman Cancer Center, up to 75% of all colon cancer cases are preventable.

 If you are at risk, follow the direction of your doctor and have a screening.
 Your Gastroenterologist can remove polyps during the screening process.
 Polyps are the precursors to colon cancer.
 The most common testing includes: